 #9.
 Track your metrics and ROI with 100% accuracy

 As mentioned earlier, proper Google Ads tracking shows you where the best traffic is coming from, who from that group is most likely to be a customer, and what kind of messaging attracts high-potential shoppers.

 For subscription stores, metrics like church rate are what merchants live and die by.
-Thats why tracking is so crucial different types of merchants focus on metrics that help them make the best decisions for their store.
+That’s why tracking is so crucial different types of merchants focus on metrics that help them make the best decisions for their stores.

 Since there are dozens of significant metrics worth tracking, having a data tool you can trust means everything; the Littledata Shopify app does just that by ensuring 100% of your ecommerce events are tracked and recorded, all within the familiar platform of Google Analytics.

 While you can use Google Ads conversion tracking to track every action a shopper takes on your site after clicking your ad, not every event is measured accurately.

 Littledata’s Google Ads Shopify connection also ensures your conversions are 100% accurately tracked, so you can attribute sales to your higher-converting campaigns and know exactly which ads give your store a better ROI.

 At the end of the day, the key to success with Shopify Google Ads is to understand who is buying from your store (and who you want to buy from your store).

 Nailing down your buyer persona is perhaps the most important practice for merchants heading into 2023.
 Your buyer persona informs your decision-making more than anything else because selling to intrigued shoppers is far easier than selling to indifferent ones.